To search: Bing or Google?

 The number of times I’ve started with Bing, failed, then switched to Google – frequently.

 So for me searching using Google has vastly outperformed searching using Bing.
-I can’t say I’ve noticed any particular pattern across search areas or specific subjects.
-It’s just that I switch from Google to Bing far fewer times than from Bing to Google.
-I’m quite happy to continue on with my routine for the foreseeable future.
-However should Bing improve in its results quality then I will happily switch to it as my first choice.
-At the moment, Google rules.
+I can’t say I’ve noticed any particular pattern across search areas or subjects, just that I switch from Google to Bing far fewer times than from Bing to Google.
+I’m quite happy to continue on with my routine for the foreseeable future, however should Bing improve in its results quality then I will happily switch to it as my first choice, but at the moment Google rules.

 (It’s one thing to take Google as a verb and give it its past participle of googled, but then to take Bing and make that binged gives it a somewhat different meaning!)